Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/knxUltimateAI-vue.md

 - Investigate loops/spam on specific group addresses.
 - Validate area behavior with repeatable active tests.
 - Accelerate commissioning and post-deploy verification with AI-guided diagnostics.
+- Scaffold automations quickly by generating a Node-RED flow from a plain-language description (Flow Builder).